 Worst-case scenario: You sneeze on a stranger, or they sneeze on you.
 Sneezing on somebody is a big deal that we need to avoid, even if it’s not during a global pandemic.
 Sneezing into a mask is also a rather unpleasant experience.

-We are an eye care center that helps patients with seasonal allergies.
+Cannon EyeCare (at Market Optical) is a group of two eye care centers that helps patients with seasonal allergies.

-If hayfever is disrupting your life, you may want to give us a call today.
+If hay fever is disrupting your life, you may want to give us a call today or just book online.

 For more information or to schedule an appointment, contact us today!

 We are a leading provider of comprehensive eye care services in Seattle.
-We look forward to providing you with the highest level of eye care available, answer all your questions, and explain your eye health options as we strive for a long-term relationship that improves and enhances your eye health.
-Our eye care practice is dedicated to patient education, disease prevention, and comprehensive treatment planning for all our Seattle area patients.
+We look forward to providing you with the highest level of eye care available.
+Our goal will be to answer all of your questions and explain your eye health options as we strive for a long-term relationship that improves your vision and enhances your eye health.
+Our eye care practice is dedicated to patient education, disease prevention, and comprehensive treatment for all our Seattle area patients.